 The popularity of cold exposure has increased since 2017 in continental Europe, US & Australia through the work of Wim Hof.
 Whether it is through cryotherapy or cold water immersion more and more people practice and hashtag: #coldexposure.
 Cold therapy has its roots back in South East Asian yogic traditions and Eastern European-Scandinavian cultures.
-In this article, I will cover 3 benefits training with cold has for those of us living a modern lifestyle.
+In this article, I will cover 3 benefits, training with cold offers to those of us living a modern lifestyle.

 How old is cold therapy?

 The moment you ask this question you realize that cold has been accompanying humans from the very start of our existence.
 As temperatures in nature constantly fluctuate, humans have been exposed to cold: voluntarily or not for a long time.

 From a therapy standpoint, cold exposure is listed in “The Edwin Smith Papyrus” dated 3,500 BC (Wang H et al., 2006).
 In certain parts of the globe (ie. Russia, Bulgaria, and Scandinavian countries) cold training has been part of the culture, practiced in banya or plunge pools, as well as a standard procedure in hospitals to prevent further damage in patients with cardiovascular (Ref) and neurological conditions (Ref).

 In recent years Wim Hof (a dutchman Guinness record holder) popularised cold training through his workshops across the globe.
 It was my training with Wim in 2016 that initiated my journey in cold exposure.

 1. Cold exposure improves Circulation & Cardiovascular Function

 Think of cold exposure as a workout for the circulatory system.

 Most people think of cardio when it comes to improving their cardiovascular function.
 Cold exposure though offers a unique way to strengthen one’s cardiovascular system (CVS).